Paver Calculator

 When should I use the Paver Calculator?

 Use it when your task matches one of these common needs: Estimate paver count for a patio or walkway.
 Compare different paver sizes.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the finished square footage, one paver size in inches, and a waste percent for cuts and spare pieces.

 What is the Paver Calculator doing with my inputs?